/ tech-stacks / Best Tech Stack for a Project Management Tool as a Solo Developer

 Project management is collaborative.
 When one team member moves a task to "Done," others should see it immediately without refreshing.

 Liveblocks provides real-time syncing with a React-first API.
 It handles presence (see who's viewing the board), real-time data updates, and conflict resolution.
-Their free tier supports up to 20 monthly active users, which is enough for your early adopters.
+Its free tier is metered by monthly active rooms rather than seats, currently up to 500 monthly active rooms plus 256 MB realtime storage, 10 projects, and 3 dashboard seats, which is plenty for your early adopters.
+The first paid tier (Pro) starts at $30 per month plus usage.
+The repo sits at 4,615 stars, and @liveblocks/client (latest 3.19.3) sees around 180K weekly npm downloads.

 PartyKit is the open-source alternative.
 It gives you WebSocket rooms with serverless deployment on Cloudflare.
-More setup than Liveblocks but zero cost and no vendor lock-in.
+More setup than Liveblocks but zero hosting cost on your own Cloudflare account and no vendor lock-in.
+PartyKit is at 5,595 stars; the partykit CLI package (latest 0.0.115) is still pre-1.0 and pulls around 26K weekly downloads, so treat it as early but viable.

 If real-time is not your v1 priority, start with polling.
 Use TanStack Query's refetchInterval to poll for updates every 10-30 seconds.
 It's not instant, but it works and lets you ship faster.